Brand development that increases sales velocity, guaranteed.

 With a red arrow.

-An utterly yawn-worthy graphic that would look perfectly at home on Sesame Street but falls embarrassingly short of even beginning to encompass Hillary’s bona fide urban legend status.
+An utterly yawn-worthy graphic that would look ideally at home on Sesame Street but falls embarrassingly short of even beginning to encompass Hillary’s bona fide urban legend status.

 Look, your logo needs to be you—everything you stand for, everything you believe in, everything you deliver—summarized neatly in one all-encompassing symbol.
 Is that a lot of pressure to put on a single graphic?
 Yes.
 Yes it is.
 That’s why you hire professional brand designers who spend hours and hours researching everything you stand for/believe in/deliver before coming up with a logo that represents all of those things.
 While looking fantastic.
 Whether large, small, or in greyscale.
 (The logo.
 Not the designers.
 Well, maybe the designers too.)